unixporn/robbb/Readme.md

 The bot reads the data it needs from environment variables.
-To see which values have to be set, check out the provided [.env.example](./.env.example) file. you can use `export $(.env)` to export the variables from a .env file in your current environment.
+To see which values have to be set, check out the provided [.env.example](./.env.example) file. you can use `export $(cat .env)` to export the variables from a .env file in your current environment.

 ### Extra information